 For professional boxers, this training method is meant to toughen up their hands.
 They have gone through specific drills in order to strike a target without severely damaging their fists.

-For those looking to train for fun, or to learn a new skill, hand wraps and boxing gloves are recommended when hitting a punching bag and sparring.
+For those looking to train for fitness, or to learn a new skill, hand wraps and boxing gloves are recommended when hitting a punching bag and sparring.
 The wraps will not only act as a shock absorber for your hands but will also keep your hands from getting bruised and callused.

 Do You Need to Wear Boxing Hand Wraps Under Boxing Gloves?